jonathanrbelanger-lang/aast/DESIGN.md

 its own state transitions cryptographically.
 It can operate within a token-budget-conscious envelope by design rather than by post-hoc optimization.

-The multi-billion dollar problem of agent token cost at scale is not solved by optimizing formats that were designed for a different consumer.
-It is solved by building for the right consumer from the start.
-That is what this project is attempting to do, carefully, one verifiable phase at a time.
+Managing the compounding token costs of agentic deployment at scale requires a fundamental re-evaluation of data format design.
+Rather than applying post-hoc optimizations to formats originally built for human legibility, the A-AST demonstrates the viability of data architectures engineered exclusively for machine execution—developed deliberately, one verifiable phase at a time.